Linear quantum systems: poles, zeros, invertibility and sensitivity: Linear quantum systems

 The following result is recalled to prepare for the definition of transmission zeros of linear quantum systems.

 \begin{lemma}(\cite[Thm.
 2.3]{Maciejowski89}) Let $G(s)$ be a rational matrix function of normal rank $\ell$.
-Then $G(s)$ may be transformed by a series of elementary row and column operations into a pseudo-diagonal rational matrix $M(s)$ of the form
+Then $G(s)$ can be transformed by a series of elementary row and column operations $U(s)$, $V(s)$ into a pseudo-diagonal rational matrix $M(s)$ of the form